Size matters – Comparing tool chains and CPUs

 What did in fact somewhat surprise us is that Embedded Studio generates smaller programs than all commercial tool chains we have tried.

 If code density is important to you, you should download Embedded Studio and built your application with it.
 Embedded Studio offers the full functionality for non-commercial use and evaluation.
-It should not be hard to setup a project, and give your application an try.
+It should not be hard to set up a project, and give your application a try.

 We are always interested in feedback, and especially in areas of potential improvement, so if you have an application which is smaller when built with another tool chain, we would like to hear about it.